khang06/OpenInputLagPatch/README.md

 4. Run the game as usual

 # Technical details
+The game loop is modified to disable the in-game frame limiter.

-*(Touhou 6 only)* The game loop is modified to disable the in-game frame limiter and also to run the drawing logic *after* the game update logic instead of the other way around, which should shave off a frame of input lag.
+*(Touhou 6 only)*  The game loop is modified to run the drawing logic *after* the game update logic instead of the other way around, which should shave off a frame of input lag.

 `Direct3D9Create` is hooked to use `Direct3D9CreateEx` instead, which allows the use of `IDirect3DDevice9Ex::SetMaximumFrameLatency`, which should shave off an additional 0 to 2 frames of input lag.

-Finally, a very simplified version of vpatch's frame limiter is used without `AutoBltPrepareTime` and a hardcoded `BltPrepareTime` of 2 ms.
+Finally, a very simplified version of vpatch's frame limiter is used with a hardcoded `BltPrepareTime` of 2 ms and without `AutoBltPrepareTime`.

 # TODO
 - Support more games